sph-huynh/case-studies-eleventy/src/posts/mvp-ux-uplift-for-website.md

     decisions in their jobs.
 Secondly, I did a number of usability testing to help point out structural and copy issues.  </p>"
   subtitle: ''
+- title: ''
+  subtitle: Why usability testing?
+Why investment decision makers?
+  textcontent: "<p>We knew that the website did not effectively target donors (content-wise),
+    but we also knew that the website's language was full of jargon and difficult to understand.
+Due to the lack of time, I had to find speedier ways to identify the MVP changes: <em>what value we needed to show</em>? <em>what about the website was hard to understand?</em></p>"
+- title: "<p>Outcome</p>"
+  subtitle: ''
+  textcontent: "<p>My website uplift focused on two elements:</p><ul><li><p>Simplifying
+    the content (allowing donors to more easily understand the content)</p></li><li><p>Shifting the website from text-focused content to visual-focused (making it easier to understand what the purpose of the organisation was)</p></li></ul>"
 images: []
 metrics: []
 toggle: false